aydeeen/ajdinholjan/content/index.md

 # <Typewriter>Ajdin Holjan</Typewriter>

-# *Full-Stack Developer*
+# *Front-End Developer*

 <Sep size={12} />

-I am a full-stack developer with over 7 years of experience, driven and eager to learn, focused mainly on building web applications and websites.
+I am a front-end developer with over 7 years of experience, driven and eager to learn, focused mainly on building web applications and websites.
 I have professional hands-on experience working with many different technologies such as Wordpress, JavaScript, React, Vue.js and PHP.
 I am a team player with strong collaboration skills, who can adapt very quicky and with willingness to learn new technologies.